alanmarko/TreeCertificates/README.md

 and also register at
 * https://earthengine.google.com/signup/.

+It should take less then 24 hours to receive the authorisation.
 Inside of the develepers console you should create a new Earth Engine API and download client_secrets.json file using the download button as described here:
 * https://stackoverflow.com/questions/40136699/using-google-api-for-python-where-do-i-get-the-client-secrets-json-file-from

-Replace the exisiting client_secrets.json file inside of TreeCertificates with the newly created one.
+Finally replace the exisiting client_secrets.json file inside of TreeCertificates with the newly created one.

 ### Step 3.
 In order to upload data to Google drive, the application asks for a file id.
 It can be any file from your google drive account.
 You can just select the file and copy the id from the url.